Compare Cheap Insurance

 More than two-thirds of cats have suffered from a health condition, with the majority affected by illnesses like dental disease or heart murmurs than from "outdoor" accidents such as cat fights.
 Insuring your indoor cat can help mitigate the financial burden of paying for vet bills associated with a myriad of illnesses and injuries.

 To give you an idea of potential costs for cat injuries and illnesses, we've gathered data on some common cat health issues from Tesco Bank pet insurance.
-As you can see, treating illnesses for indoor cats can cost hundreds of pounds.
+As you can see, treating illnesses can cost hundreds of pounds.
 Pet insurance is not just for outdoor cats.

 |Cat Injury or Illness||Average Treatment Cost|

-For comparison, the typical cost to treat injuries from a cat fight for an outdoor cat was £173—less than the cost to treat many cat illnesses that can affect indoor cats.
+In fact, the typical cost to treat injuries from a cat fight for an outdoor cat is just £173—much less than the cost to treat many cat illnesses that can affect both outdoor and indoor cats.
 Plus, indoor cats are sometimes injured while in the home.
 For instance, cats fall from an open window often enough that it's been dubbed "high-rise syndrome."

 Clearly, not all cats will need to see the vet and risk will depend on the particular cat and breed—for example, purebreds have a higher likelihood of coat disorders, while crossbred cats are more susceptible to abscesses and hyperthyroidism.
 There's no crystal ball to predict your cat's future health, so pet insurance can provide peace of mind that you can afford treatment if and when it becomes necessary.